cybercongress/cybercongress/blog/other posts/IBC.md

 Such a simple mechanism that cyber provides, changes the game.
 It changes the existing semantic field and gives the power of decision making back into the hands of the people.
 Along the way, creating a place for things like autonomous robots, personal data and knowledge bases, prediction markets, oracles and even predictive modelling of emotional mechanisms with the help of second layer semantics.

-## Location based search
-With the help of IBC, cyber can help other chains, focused on specific ideas with proofs and with value.
-For example, a location-based search (for chains like FOAM) can also become provable, if web3-agents will mine triangulations and attach ‘proof of location’ for every linked chain.

 Cyber is a decentralized google, but wouldn't it be fair if anyone could own a piece of google.
 IBC gives cyber those abilities.
 To help spread one of the most important assets that humanity created amongst any kind of thinking species.